-Specialists can quickly detect cyber attack by continuously monitoring IT systems.
-The Ministry of Defence and the Schiphol company both have such detection capabilities in the form of a Security Operations Centre (SOC).
+Specialists can quickly detect a cyber attack by continuously monitoring IT systems.
+The Ministry of Defence and the Schiphol company both have such detection capabilities in the form of a security operations centre (SOC).

 The IT systems that support border control are not themselves connected to the detection capacity of these SOCs.
 As a result, there is a risk that cyber attacks on these IT systems will not be detected or will be detected too late, according to the Court of Audit report.